Collocations for distaste - noun

 She regarded the child with evident distaste.

-VERB + DISTASTE
+VERB + distaste

-feel, have | express, show
+express, show

-trying not to show her distaste
+She was trying not to show her distaste.

-trying not to show her distaste
+She was trying not to show her distaste.

-conceal, hide
+hide

-look at sb/sth with, regard sb/sth with, view sb/sth with
+look at sb/sth with,

-in ~
+in distaste

 She wrinkled her nose in mock distaste.